Brain Research Foundation Scientific Innovations Award 2019

-The nominated candidate must be a full-time professor or associate professor at an invited US institution, working in the area of studies of brain function in health and disease.
+The nominated candidate must be a full-time associate or full professor at an invited US academic institution, working in the area of studies of brain function in health and disease.
 Current major NIH or other peer-reviewed funding is preferred but evidence of such funding in the past three years is essential.
 Studies should be related to either normal human brain development or specifically identified disease states.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.
 This grant is not to be used as a source of bridge funding.

 UW–Madison has been invited to nominate one senior faculty member to submit a Letter of Intent.

 To submit your application, follow this link: https://inic-uwmadison.fluidreview.com/

 - Title of Program Project

 - Brief project summary (2 page maximum)